S3 method for class 'permutation' Ops(e1, e2) cycle_power(x,pow) cycle_power_single(x,pow) cycle_sum(e1,e2) cycle_sum_single(c1,c2) group_action(e1,e2) word_equal(e1,e2) word_prod(e1,e2) word_prod_single(e1,e2) permprod(x) vps(vec,pow) ccps(n,pow) helper(e1,e2)

 It would be nice to define a unary operator which inverted a

 permutation.
-I do not like “id/x
+I do not like “id/x” to represent a

 permutation inverse: the idiom introduces an utterly redundant object

-”), and forces the use of a binary operator where a
+(“id”), and forces the use of a binary operator where a

 unary operator is needed.

-The natural unary operator would be the exclamation mark, !x
+The natural unary operator would be the exclamation mark, !x.

 However, redefining the exclamation mark to give permutation inverses,